Guide to Marijuana Use and Insurance for 2019

 “If you’re convicted of driving under the influence of marijuana your insurance rates will go up, just like they would if you were charged with a traditional DUI for booze,” Wells says.

-However, one of the most significant questions concerning legalization is whether or not more recreational pot legalization has lead to more incidents involving so-called drugged driving.
-It’s been four years since Colorado and Washington were the first to legalize recreational marijuana, and the data is still a bit unclear.
+However, one of the most significant questions concerning legalization is whether or not more recreational pot legalization has led to more incidents involving so-called drugged driving.

-Nonetheless, it’s very difficult to find any empirical data that links marijuana legalization to an increase in stoned driving in any of the seven states that now allow for its recreational use.
+Nonetheless, it’s very difficult to find any empirical data that links marijuana legalization to an increase in stoned driving in any of the 11 states that now allow for its recreational use.

 “A big problem is that there is no separate DUI law for driving under the influence of marijuana,” says Sam Tracy, former chairman of the international nonprofit Students for Sensible Drug Policy.
 “They just sort of wrap it into the alcohol laws, so if you get charged with a DUI we don’t have data that splits out marijuana versus alcohol versus prescription drugs … so we haven’t been able to get a solid understanding of the effects of legalization.”